munishm/bicep-workshop/Challenges/Challenge2.md

 1. A windows App service
 2. Cosmos DB SQL API, is required for data persistence.
 3. Storage account with a blob container
+4. Azure application Insights

 After the resources are provisioned, you are requested to also output the URL of the App service.

-As a leader, you are also advised to look into modularizing the code as much as possible.
+You are also advised to look into modularizing the code as much as possible.
 Learn more about [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules)

 Learn about the Bicep best practices from [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/best-practices)